 Canola has traded on both sides of unchanged in overnight action, with the

 bias turning to the downside.
-Palm oil is on the defensive this morning,
+Palm oil is firmer this morning, but European

-and soybeans and soy meal are firmer.
+rapeseed and the soy complex are on the defensive.
 The Canadian dollar is

-up about a

-tenth of a cent against the U.S. dollar.
-An announcement on U.S. interest
+up about seven one-hundreds of a cent against the U.S. dollar.

 BULL SIDE BEAR SIDE